Global Market Development

 Export Market Registration

-U.S. packing facilities are required to register annually to ship fresh blueberries to Vietnam, the Philippines and China.
+U.S. packing facilities are required to register annually to ship fresh blueberries to Vietnam, the Philippines, China and Chile.
 Register and the Animal and Plant Health Inspection Service (APHIS) will contact you regarding the necessary steps for approval.

 “There are so many opportunities out there.
 It’s just going to take some more vetting, conversations and travel. ”